Brew Hut

 How to get there

 Turn onto Chance Creek FSR from Hwy 99 (1.8 km south of the Garibaldi Rubble Creek turnoff).
-The road is rough but passable for 2WD vehicles.
+The road is rough but passable for 2WD vehicles until near km 4 or km 5.
 In winter, park in the ploughed parking lot at km 1.6, shared with snowmobilers and Powder Mtn Catskiing.
 Continue up the road and keep right at major junctions.
 In summer, park at the new bridge over Roe Creek (km 5.9).
 For the next 2.5 km, the road is heavily deactivated and is slow travel on skis (but fine in summer).
 Stay right at major junctions until the trail leaves the road in a cutblock (50.00728, -123.18716; easy to miss).
 Walk through the forest to Brew Lake, then follow gentle slopes northwest then north to a col. The hut is just east of the col.

 In winter, this route is 13.2 km and 1300 m elevation gain.
 In summer, it is 9.0 km and 990 m elevation.
 The last section of trail is in open subalpine terrain, is unmarked, and is covered by snow well into the summer.
 Whiteout conditions are common in every season, and you should have a GPS or be proficient navigating with a map and compass to reach the hut.
 In winter and spring, there are a few short sections of avalanche terrain.